nurpax/blog/posts/2014-10-12-fixing-gdb-many-windows-source-buffer.md

 buffers into the dedicated middle-left source window.
 Instead, source buffers are (randomly?) assigned on top of other GDB buffers like the GDB comint window.
 The layout problem gets even worse with multiple Emacs frames.
-Here are my reproduction instructions with a diagram of what happens and how I'd like Emacs to behave instead.
+Here are my repro steps with a diagram of what happens and how I'd like Emacs to behave instead.

 ## Steps to reproduce the problem